How to Prevent Structural Moisture in Crawl Spaces

 A vapor barrier is required to block vapor movement and protect structural wood effectively.

-If moisture conditions persist despite preventive efforts, broader moisture warning signs should be evaluated.
+If moisture conditions persist despite preventive efforts, broader structural warning signs should be evaluated.
 These conditions are explained in Signs of Structural Moisture Problems, which helps determine when additional corrective action is needed.